mbrandonw/mbrandonw.github.io/_drafts/2015-01-27-solutions-to-natural-numbers.markdown

 }
 ```

 3.)
 This question was to define `min` and `max` for `Nat`, but really we get that for free by adopting the `Comparable` protocol.
-I didn't really think this one through :/
+I didn’t really think this one through :/

 4.)
 Now we want to implement the distance function: